Teesh/T3Sh/README.md

 Ask a question with some options

 ### Ask Question
-Questions do not post in the calendar
+Questions do not post in the calendar or polls channels.
+They post in the channel asked.
 A question can be asked in one of 3 ways
 > -ask, -question, -q